GoalAid/goalaid.github.io/index.md

 description: "Welcome to GoalAid"
 ---

-Welcome to GoalAid — a tiny app that helps you keep momentum toward your goals by reminding you how many days remain until a target date.
+<span style="font-size: 1.25em;">Welcome to GoalAid — a tiny app that helps you keep momentum toward your goals by reminding you how many days remain until a target date.</span>

 <span style="font-size: 17px;">We believe simple, timely reminders are powerful.
 This site documents the project, shares updates, and hosts the app download links.</span>